giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 ### What happens when a node pool is updated {#what-happens-when-rolling-nodes}

+{{< tabs >}}
+{{< tab id="nodepool-update-general" title="General" >}}

+On cluster update, nodes get replaced if their configuration changed (we call this "rolling nodes").
+This means that pods running on the old nodes will be stopped and moved to new nodes automatically.

+Nodes may also get replaced involuntarily, for example if the node becomes unhealthy (e.g. disk full, out of memory), the cloud provider has a hardware fault, or you are using AWS spot instances that can shut down at any time.
+Therefore, please make sure that your applications can handle pod restarts gracefully.
+This topic is too large to cover here.
+We advise researching "zero-downtime deployments" and "stateless applications" since with those best practices, typical applications survive pod restarts without any problems.

+{{< /tab >}}
+{{< tab id="nodepool-update-capa" for-impl="capa_ec2" >}}

+During a cluster upgrade, it can be necessary to create new EC2 instances (we call this "rolling nodes").
+That only happens if anything changed in the node configuration, such as configuration files or the AMI image (newer version of Kubernetes or Flatcar Linux).
+For such planned node replacements, we are using [instance warmup settings](https://github.com/search?q=repo%3Agiantswarm%2Fcluster-aws%20refreshPreferences&type=code) to ensure that AWS does not replace the old nodes too quickly all at once, but rather in steps so a human could still intervene if something goes wrong (e.g. roll back to previous version).
+For a small node pool, that would mean that one node would be replaced every 5 minutes.
+For bigger node pools, small groups of nodes would be replaced every 5 minutes.

 When node pool instances need to be rolled, each instance receives a terminate signal from AWS.
 This is propagated as shutdown signal to the OS and then to each running process like the `kubelet`, which will send a `NodeShutDown` event to the pod.

-The `kubelet` will wait up to 5 minutes for all pods to terminate and after that it will terminate itself and the shutdown of the AWS EC2 instance will finally proceed.
+The `kubelet` process will wait up to 5 minutes for all pods to terminate and after that, it will terminate itself and the shutdown of the AWS EC2 instance will finally proceed.
+AWS may decide to force-terminate the instance before the 5 minutes.

-Please, be aware that it may happen that AWS decides to force-terminate the instance before the 5 minutes.
-We recommend draining the respective nodes and moving workloads to other nodes before such an update operation.
+{{< /tab >}}
+{{< /tabs >}}

 ## Node pool deletion